caelum/mamute/README.md

 ##How to set up an instance of mamute

+First of all, you need to setup an MySQL database.
+The default database name is `mamute_development`, the username is `root` and the password must be blank.

+###Using a compiled war file:

+1. Download the war of the latest version at http://www.mamute.org
+2. Unpack it to a folder called `yourproject/mamute`
+3. Run it by executing the bash script `mamute/run.sh`
+4. If everything went worked, you are free to customize `mamute` folder as you want to!

 ###Using git + maven:

 1. Clone the repository from [github](https://github.com/caelum/mamute)
 3. Run `mvn clean package -DskipTests`
-2. Make a copy of `mamute/target/mamute-1.0.0-SNAPSHOT` to `yourproject/mamute`
+4. Make a copy of `mamute/target/mamute-1.0.0-SNAPSHOT` to `yourproject/mamute`
-3. Customize that folder as you want to
-4. Run it by executing the bash script `mamute/run.sh`
+5. Run it by executing the bash script `mamute/run.sh`

-###Using a compiled war file:

-1. Download the war of the latest version at http://www.mamute.org
-2. Unpack it to a folder called `yourproject/mamute`
-3. Customize that folder as you want to
+6. If everything went worked, you are free to customize `mamute` folder as you want to!
-4. Run it by executing the bash script `mamute/run.sh`

-##Other topics
+##FAQ

 -[How to setup an instance](http://meta.mamute.org/221-how-to-set-up-an-instance-of-mamute)